dajobrague/japa/README.md

 ## 📱 Responsive Design

-SmartPark Hub is fully responsive and works on all device sizes:
+JAPA is fully responsive and works on all device sizes:

 - **Mobile**: Optimized for small screens with touch-friendly controls
 - **Tablet**: Enhanced layout for medium-sized screens